CORR – Correctional Services

 3 Credits Weekly (3-0-0)

 This course involves the exploration and critical evaluation of current scholarship regarding two designated topics in areas of study relevant to criminal justice students.
 Topics covered vary based on the expertise of faculty, requirements of the overall program of study, and suggestions from stakeholders.
-Topics may include areas of study such as: specific offender populations, emerging trends or issues in the fields of Canadian corrections and criminal justice, and/or innovative approaches to rehabilitation and reintegration.
+Topics may include areas of study such as specific offender populations, emerging trends or issues in the fields of Canadian corrections and criminal justice, and/or innovative approaches to correctional interventions and offender reintegration.
 Students should consult with a university advisor for details regarding current offerings.

 CORR 210